Sky Dayton: Politics and social advocacy

-In Walter Isaacon’s biography Elon Musk, Dayton is referred to as a “fellow libertarian”.
-Dayton has listed authors Henry Hazlitt, Frederic Bastiat, and Ayn Rand as significant influences, stating, “It never occurred to me to go to the government for a solution.
+In Walter Isaacon’s biography Elon Musk, Dayton is referred to as a "fellow libertarian".
+Dayton has listed authors Henry Hazlitt, Frederic Bastiat, and Ayn Rand as significant influences, stating, "It never occurred to me to go to the government for a solution.
 It seems barbaric.
-A medieval solution to a Net-age problem.”
+A medieval solution to a Net-age problem."

 In 2011, he co-hosted an event to support then Deputy Mayor and Independent candidate Austin Beutner in the 2013 Los Angeles mayoral election.

 Other activities and awards

-He was chosen as Entrepreneur of the Year in 1999 by the Lloyd Greif Center at the University of Southern California's Marshall School of Business.
+He was chosen as Entrepreneur of the Year in 1999 by the Lloyd Greif Center at the USC Marshall School of Business.
 In 1999, Dayton was named to the MIT Technology Review TR100, a list of the top 100 innovators in the world under the age of 35, and in 2010 was a recipient of the Dream Keeper award from the I Have a Dream Foundation.

 In 2007, Dayton served on the advisory board of the Center for Public Leadership at the John F. Kennedy School of Government at Harvard University.
+Since at least 2019, Dayton has served on the Parents' Advisory Board of Stanford University.